scrtdd

 Unit: sec

-Start of data window to cross-correlate with respect to pick time (+/- secs).
+Start of the data window to cross-correlate, relative to the pick time (+/- seconds).
 Default is -0.50.

 Type: double